Shaniera Akram: Early and personal life

 At the time, Wasim was coping with the passing away of his childhood love and first wife Huma (who died from multiple organ failure in 2009), and was struggling in life – especially in raising his two children.
 Talking about Huma, Shaniera mentions they've kept her memory alive through photos, planting a tree, observing her birthday and death anniversary, and through her children.
 Shaniera married Wasim at a simple nikah ceremony in the summer of 2013 at his hometown Lahore, on 12 August.
 They moved to Karachi thereafter, where they live near the beachfront area of Clifton.
 The couple had their first daughter, Aiyla, on 27 December 2014.
 As a mother, she picks up and drops off her daughter to school, and takes her to dance and judo classes.
 She is also a step-mother to Wasim's two sons, Tahmoor (b.
 1996) and Akbar (b.
 2001), from his earlier marriage.
 She acknowledges them as an important part of her life, and has become a source of support and advice for both.

 Shaniera mentions that transitioning to her new life in Pakistan and adapting to the culture was challenging initially, but she found the local people warm and hospitable.
 She had adopted Islam prior to her marriage, learned to become accustomed to the various customs and traditions, and also improved her Urdu.
 She has frequently appeared in YouTube videos with British-Pakistani television figure George Fulton, where the two explore Pakistani culture from the lens of two Westerners living in Karachi, in humorous ways.
 On the question of where her loyalties lie when Australia faces Pakistan in cricket, she commented that although she was "born and bred an Australian" and loved her country, Pakistan played a big part of who she was today and that for the long haul, she was "with Pakistan all the way."

 Career

 Shaniera started her career in fashion at the age of 21 and owned a clothing boutique.
 Later, she switched to public relations (PR) and events as a consultant.
 She has worked on major Australian fashion festivals, international events, clothing brand store openings, restaurants, and product launches.

-In 2020, she became an actor and is part of the cast of an upcoming Pakistani film, Money Back Guarantee, which was expected to release in the summer of 2020 on Eid-ul Fitr.
+In 2023, she made her acting debut alongside her husband in the Pakistani crime comedy film, Money Back Guarantee, which was released on Eid-ul Fitr.